TomerFi/alexa_skill_ask_my_pc/README.md

 Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address received from your isp periodicly.<br/>
 Write down your chosen dns name, we will use it very soon.

-#### Creating a self-signed certificate
-Well, this part was actually the most fustrating part for me.<br/>
-I had now prior knowledge of creating or even using certificates before working on this project,<br/>
-There were even a couple of times I felt like quiting this project because of my difficulties overcoming this part,<br/>
-But evnetually I found a way.<br/>
-There are a couple of diffrent ways creating this certificate, maybe mine is not the most optimal one, but it works!<br/>
-So...
-Lets get started.<br/>
-- [ ] under construction

 #### Installing Java Development Kit (JDK)
 In order to be able to build and the project we're going to use Maven.<br/>
 One of Maven's requirements is an installation of JDK. so, you're going to need to intall Java JDK, I've used version 8.<br/>